Lecture 6: Lambda calculus I

 - What is the scope of

-that is in-scope when the lambda is defined: lambdas hold onto values that are in-scope when they are created. - Let’s run this by hand:
+xin the body of the lambda?
+Intuitively, it refers to thexthat is in-scope when the lambda is defined: lambdas hold onto values that are in-scope when they are created. - Let’s run this by hand:

 (let ([x 10])